nhsbsa/nhsbsa-digital-playbook/src/how-to-contribute/github-discussions.md

 When suggesting an improvement, consider:

-1. __What__
+##### 1. What

 Give a brief description of the proposal.

-2. __Why__
+##### 2. Why

 Explain why you think this should be added to the Playbook:

   - What evidence do you have that it's needed?
   - What evidence do you have that it meets the needs of our people and the services they build?
   - Have you checked that it doesn't already exist in the Playbook?

-3. __Anything else__
+##### 3. Anything else

 Include links to any examples, research or code to support your proposal, if available.

 ### How will discussions be priorised and actioned?